WillUHD/willuhd.github.io/gpa-calc/index.md

 <img width="505" height="756" alt="image" src="https://github.com/user-attachments/assets/9139b9b2-43d4-40a2-94ea-b9b1db23b12f" />

-> a finalized version with the same backend as the current one, solving some view bugs!
+> a finalized version with the same backend as the current one, solving some view bugs